AstrumU/graphql-authz/README.md

 }
 ```

-By adding `selectionSet` field we ensure that even if the client originally didn't request fields that are needed to perform authorization these fields are present in the result value that comes to rule as an argument.
+By adding `selectionSet` we ensure that even if the client originally didn't request fields that are needed to perform authorization these fields are present in the result value that comes to rule as an argument.

 **Please note** that with Post execution rules resolvers are executed even if the rule throws an Unauthorized error, so such rules are not suitable for Mutations or Queries that update some counters (count of views for example)